El Paso Health Network

 • Farah Manufacturing -

-• Rio Grande River Raft Race - The Rio Grande River has always been a wide river flowing through El Paso and hosting many habitats for wildlife.
-It also hosted the Rio Grande River Raft Race.
+• KLAQ River Raft Race (Rio Grande) - The Rio Grande is a wide river flowing through Texas and acting as part of the US-Mexican Border.
+El Paso and hosting many habitats for wildlife.
+It also hosted the KLAQ Rio Grande Raft Race.

 Back to top »